 5. Australian Cattle Dog

-Like most herding breed dogs, Australian Cattle Dogs are active, intelligent, and loyal.
+Like most herding breed dogs, the Australian Cattle Dog is active, intelligent, and loyal.
 They're protective of their family, wary of strangers, and excel in agility, obedience, and flyball competitions.
 They easily take control of animals three times their size, and that farm dog courage has a tendency to translate into stubborn mischief.

 Your Australian Cattle Dog, also known as Red and Blue Heelers, will need a job to stay happy and out of trouble.
 And always remember that mental stimulation is just as important as physical exercise.

 Do you have a herding dog?
 Show us in the Facebook comments below.